CTS Staff

 YING-Ho Joanna HUang

-*Joanna joins the CTS family in 2024
+*Joanna joined the CTS family in 2024.

 Kimberly Russ Olka

-Kimberly is the Founder and Director of Harmony for Heroes, a non-profit music outreach program for our veterans, military, first responders, and their families.
+Kimberly is the founder and director of Harmony for Heroes, a non-profit music outreach program for our veterans, military, first responders, and their families.
 Harmony for Heroes is inspired by her son who served in the United States Marine Corps.

 Staff Trombonists